Buchner ring expansion: Buchner reaction in medicinal chemistry

-The Buchner ring expansion method has been used to synthesize starting materials for applications in material science involving photovoltaic cells.
-The development of a donor-acceptor (D-A) interface composed of conducting polymer donors and buckminsterfullerene derivative acceptors create a phase-separated composite that enhances photoconductivity (available with only polymer donors) in the photoinduced charge transfer process of photovoltaic cells.
-The fullerene compounds can be functionalized for miscibility of C60 to increase efficiency of the solar cell depending upon the polymeric thin film synthesized.
+Fullerene substrates

+The Buchner ring expansion method has been used to generate buckminsterfullerene derivatives, once thought to be relevant to photovoltaic cells.

 Limitations

 The disadvantages of the reaction involve side reactions of the carbene moiety.
 The choice of solvent for the reaction needs to be considered.
 In addition to the potential for carbon-hydrogen bond insertion reactions, carbon-halogen carbene insertion is possible when dichloromethane is used as the solvent.

 Control for regioselectivity during the carbene addition is necessary to avoid side products resulting from conjugated cycloheptatriene isomers.
 Noels et al. used Rh(II) catalysts for carbene generation under mild reaction conditions (room temperature) to obtain regioselectively the kinetic non-conjugated cycloheptatriene isomer.